korjaa/Hantek6022API/README.md

 After you've done this, the scope should automatically come up with the correct permissions to be accessed without being root user.

-The following instructions are tested with Debian stable versions *stretch*, *buster* and *bullseye* and are executed also automatically by GitHub under Ubuntu (*2004*) after each push to this repo - have a look at the [GitHub Action](https://github.com/Ho-Ro/Hantek6022API/actions/workflows/build_check.yml).
+The following instructions are tested with Debian stable versions *stretch*, *buster*, *bullseye*, and *bookworm* and are executed also automatically by GitHub under Ubuntu (*2204*) after each push to this repo - have a look at the [GitHub Action](https://github.com/Ho-Ro/Hantek6022API/actions/workflows/build_check.yml).
 On each successful run a Debian package is available under *Artifacts*.